-In your first year, you typically begin on a nine-month assistantship with the base stipend currently at $16,250.
+In your first year, you typically begin a nine-month assistantship with a base stipend.
 These positions involve being a research assistant for a faculty member, an instructional assistant for courses, or a clinical assistant at the Psychological Services Center.
 The base stipend may be supplemented by graduate school scholarships for the nine-month period and summer funding from research grants.

 After the First Year

 Following the first year students are supported through a range of sources including department-funded teaching, instructional, or research assistantships, grant-funded assistantships, and graduate assistantships in community placements through psychology department contracts.
 Many students also teach courses during the academic year or summer as additional means of support.
 The amount of funding after the first academic year varies with the source, but typically ranges from $18,250 to $23,250 per calendar year depending on the position.
 Students with assistantships also pay in-state tuition rates.
 Tuition grants are also awarded to students in good standing that cover approximately 90-100% of in-state tuition costs.
 Health insurance is also available through the University.

 The Clinical-Community Program has been quite successful in maintaining financial